arthur-vilela/PP2-emotion-match/README.md

 ### User testing

 - I asked five people of between 28 and 64 years old to play the game multiple times, during coding and after.
 They found the following bugs that are described in the following.
-- All five people declared that they did not have any difficulties in understading and following the instructions of the game.
+- All five people declared that they did not have any difficulties in understanding and following the instructions of the game.

 # Bugs
 - When inspecting the deployed website and visualizing it on mobile resolutions, the top of the home page div touch the top and bottom of the screen, not showing the padding nor scrolling all the way.
 A margin was added to the .container `<div>` fixing the spacing issue.